Vladislav-Rybachuk/Celery-Django-Docker/README.md

 # Celery + Django + Docker

-# Описание
+# Description

-Проект демонстрирует работу распределённой очереди задач Celery и приложения, написанного с помощью Django.
+The project demonstrates the Celery distributed task queue and an application written with Django.